eembc/energyrunner/README.md

 The colors indicate which device is talking.
 Green is the IO Manager, Tan is the EMON, and Blue is the DUT.
 A lot of handshaking is required to perform a simple handshake.

+(If you see the DUT printing random characters as soon as it is powered on--in this case `;#;;`--it is due to invalid data in the UART buffer being flushed.
+Not all hardware does this, it depends on initializaiton.
+You can simply ignore it.)

 Unlike Performance Mode, you cannot talk directly to the DUT right now because it is powered down.
 To issue a DUT command, scroll down to the EMON control panel, turn on the power, and then issue `io dut <command>`.
 The `io` prefix is necessary because you are sending the command to the IO Manager, which then passes it down to the DUT at the correct voltage.

 At this point, clicking `Run` will the first binary input to the DUT using the `db` commands (as stated above, depending on the mode) and collect a timing score.
 When it completes, an energy window will pop up at the bottom of the screen, like this: